fastalgorithms/libid/README.md

 "note well").

 #### Update: Feb 2, 2019
-Removed or commented out `save` statements for OpenMP compatability.
+- Removed or commented out `save` statements for OpenMP compatability.
 However, these statements still exist in the random number generation routines in id_rand.f.
+- Transferred to www.gitlab.com/fastalgorithms